habuka036/wakame-vdc-wiki/en/development-guide.md

 #### GUI

 The GUI is a [Rails](http://rubyonrails.org) application and is located in the [frontend/dcmgr_gui](https://github.com/axsh/wakame-vdc/tree/master/frontend/dcmgr_gui) directory.
-There's also a not quite as pretty admin guide available if you want to play around with it. [frontend/admin](https://github.com/axsh/wakame-vdc/tree/master/frontend/admin)
+There's also a not quite as pretty admin GUI available if you want to play around with it. [frontend/admin](https://github.com/axsh/wakame-vdc/tree/master/frontend/admin)

 #### CLI (vdc-manage and gui-manage)